Nepomuceno/blog/source/_posts/personal-email-sending-email.md

 This whould be enough to get you sending emails. but most of them will probably arrive in the SPAN but if you want to avaid that follow the next step.

-## Avoiding the span folder
+## Avoiding the spam folder

-Now you are sending your email trough mailgun so you need to tell the email prodivers in the world that you actually authorized mailgun to do that. and in order to do that you need to change some of your email settings.
+Now you are sending your email through mailgun so you need to tell the email providers in the world that you actually authorized mailgun to do that. and in order to do that you need to change some of your email settings.

 first lets get the `sending_dns_records` information part from your domain.
 To do that just execute: